wckdrzr/Gaspar/README.md

 To install, search "WckdRzr.Gaspar" in your NuGet package manager, or visit the NuGet page: <https://www.nuget.org/packages/WckdRzr.Gaspar/>

+### Older versions

+The latest version of Gaspar requires .net7.0, to use with an older project you will need to use an older version of Gaspar (which may have unresolved bugs):

+- For .net6.0 use version 2.6.3

+- For .net5.0 use version 2.3.2

 ## How to use

 After including the NuGet package, follow these steps: